felix0111/DRSSTC/README.md

 Because the secondary coil normally has hundreds to thousands of turns, I used a lathe to wind magnet wire with a diameter of 0.04cm onto a sewer pipe (r=8cm, h=58cm).
 After around two hours ~1450 turns have been wound onto the pipe.
 This should be equal to about 729 meter of wire.
 After that, I sprayed the coil with clear varnish spray to reinforce and fixate the magnet wire onto the pipe.

-After that, I constructed the base of the whole Tesla coil.
+Then I constructed the base of the whole Tesla coil.
 I just used two thin wood boards separated by 4 wooden sticks.
 <img src="https://github.com/user-attachments/assets/eebd75e9-317b-444d-83da-b1b310d700f2" width="300">

 For the primary coil I used some insulated wire I had laying around.